 How long do guitar strings last in storage?

 If you live in an area that is cool and dry, your steel guitar strings could last a couple of years without expiring.
-However, if your area is humid and hot, if left to the elements, a guitar string could last less than a year.
+If your area is humid and hot, if left to the elements, a guitar string could last less than a year.

-If storing strings for long periods, it is best to seal them up to prolong the shelf life.
+When storing strings for long periods, it’s best to seal them up to prolong their shelf life.

 Do guitar strings go bad in their package?